-Northern Red Sea, Ras Mohamed and Strait of Tiran
+Northern Red Sea, Ras Mohammed and Strait of Tiran

 Departing From Hurghada

 The Northern Red Sea and Strait of Tiran provide some of the most historic wrecks like the Thistlegorm, Rosalie Moller, and Abu Nuhas.
 Ras Mohammed national park is full of pristine coral reefs as well as abundant marine life.
 The Strait of Tiran is the narrow sea passage between the Sinai and Arabian peninsulas which separates the Gulf of Aqaba from the Red Sea.
 These reefs, named after British cartographers (Jackson, Woodhouse, Thomas and Gordon), are world famous for their extraordinary diversity of corals and pelagics.

 You must be a PADI Open Water diver or equivalent and have logged a minimum of 30 dives to join this safari.